Apply Today! 2024-2025 Internships Available

 - Video-editing skills/software with the ability to produce and edit 2-4 videos per week

-- Extremely strong written and verbal communication skills; you will be required to write scripts and produce original content without the assistance of AI
+- Extremely strong written and verbal communication skills; you will be required to write scripts and produce original content without the assistance of AI tools.

 - Knowledge of NIL